Advanced concepts

 Animations

-Learn how to add animations in these forms by using Framer Motion.
+Learn how to add animations in these forms by using Motion.

 First steps

-To create animations in these forms we can use the Framer Motion package.
-To learn how to do it clone the following Github repository so that you don't need to start everything from scratch.
+To add animations in these forms we can use the Motion package.
+To learn how to do it, clone the following Github repository so that you don't need to start from scratch.

 Make sure you run the following command to install all the dependencies: